 - 9.1 Each Assignment must be an original work, submitted in accordance with the instructions set out in 9.2 below.
 Students must not engage in, or assist or permit any other person to engage in, plagiarism or personation (as each such term is defined in Regulation 1 above). - Assignments must be received by midnight on the submission date.
 Time shall be of the essence and timelines will be strictly adhered to.
 Students are responsible for ensuring that their assignment is received by midnight and any delay in transmission will not be the responsibility of the Irish Tax Institute. - 9.2 The following information related to the Assignment will be available on Blackboard: - The Assignment question - The submission instructions which must be followed when submitting Assignments - The original work declaration which must be completed and included as the first page of each Assignment - Citation guidelines.
-Students should note that marks will be deducted for incomplete or inaccurate citations. - Writing and wordcount guidelines - 9.3 The Irish Tax Institute reserves the right to use electronic or other detection mechanisms to identify potential plagiarism. - 9.4 Students are prohibited from writing their names or any identifying mark other than their Assessment examination number on their Assignment. - 9.5 Subject to Regulation 12, the student's Assignments, once submitted, is the property of the Irish Tax Institute and under no circumstances will it be discussed with the student.
+Students should note that marks will be deducted for incomplete or inaccurate citations. - Writing and wordcount guidelines - 9.3 The Irish Tax Institute reserves the right to use electronic or other detection mechanisms to identify potential plagiarism or a suspected breach of the regulations by putting the student answers through anti-plagiarism software. - 9.4 Students are prohibited from typing their names or any identifying mark on their Assignment. - 9.5 Subject to Regulation 12, the student's Assignments, once submitted, is the property of the Irish Tax Institute and under no circumstances will it be discussed with the student.

-10 EXAMINATION REGULATIONS (INVIGILATED ASSESSMENTS)
+10 EXAMINATION REGULATIONS - INVIGILATED ONLINE EXAMINATIONS